Best Down Jackets of 2024

 Hybrid jackets may be great options for folks who want one jacket that will work for a variety of conditions and activities, as we did in the wet Pacific Northwest.
 We also appreciated we could keep our phone or valuables in a hand warmer pocket or an internal zippered pocket (note: phone batteries last a lot longer when they are kept warm and not exposed to cold!).

-One thing for users to keep in mind is we find the Cerium, like other Arc'teryx jackets generally including the Atom LT, has a very slim fit.
+One thing for users to keep in mind is we find the Cerium, like other Arc'teryx jackets generally including the Atom, has a very slim fit.
 As a result, it may not work for all body types.
 The men’s size range is slightly more inclusive than the industry standard, starting at XS and going up to XXL.

 A nice bonus is that Arc'teryx jackets don’t adhere as tightly to stereotypical “men’s“ and “women’s“ colors as many brands do.
 They provide a wide option of gender-neutral colors in both categories.